middletemplelibrary/Spanish-Connections/README.md

 ## Ruy González de Clavijo, <cite> Historia del gran Tamorlan e itinerario y enarracion del viage </cite> (Seville, 1582)
-On the Library’s copy of this work, the Library’s founder, Robert Ashley has listed the titles of the other works: <cite>Coronica de las Indias</cite>, by Gonzalo Fernández de Oviedo y Valdés, 1557; and <cite>Proverbios</cite>, by Íñigo López de Mendoza, Marquess of Santillana, 1532.
+On the title page of Library’s copy of this work, the Library’s founder, Robert Ashley has listed the titles of the other works with which it is bound: <cite>Coronica de las Indias</cite>, by Gonzalo Fernández de Oviedo y Valdés, 1557; and <cite>Proverbios</cite>, by Íñigo López de Mendoza, Marquess of Santillana, 1532.
 Ashley was greatly interested in Spain and Spanish politics and culture, and all of the pre-1641 books in this exhibition were from his founding bequest.
 This book is a first-hand account of the early fifteenth-century embassy of the Castilian Henry III to Tamerlane’s court in Samarkand, and a very early Spanish travel narrative.
 Christopher Marlowe’s Tamburlaine the Great recounts the life and death of the emperor, properly known as Timūr (1336-1405).
 <br><br>
 Image courtesy of [Science Photo Library](https://www.sciencephoto.com/media/91275/view/tamerlane-turko-mongol-emperor).